8Square/eremit-my-sdk/README.md

 # Eremit Malaysia SDK
-This is a Eremit Malaysia SDK sample application.
+This is a Eremit Malaysia SDK sample application with integration steps as well.

 Requirements
 ============